baballev/DataCamp2022-Project/README.md

 ![OpenFoodFacts](https://world.openfoodfacts.org/images/misc/openfoodfacts-logo-en-178x150.png)

-This challenge consists ion classifying images from the [OpenFoodFacts](https://world.openfoodfacts.org/) database by attributing them their tags.
+This challenge consists in classifying images from the [OpenFoodFacts](https://world.openfoodfacts.org/) database by attributing them their tags.
 There are 30 tags for this challenge, and each image correspond to one or multiple tags.
 In other words, this challenge is a Multilabel Classification Task.

 ### Installation Instructions